Ham2Pose: Animating Sign Language Notation into Pose Sequences: Evaluation

 \section{Evaluation}

 Currently, there is no suitable evaluation method for SLP in the literature.
 APE (Average Position Error) is a distance measurement used to compare poses in recent text-to-motion works \cite{ahuja2019language2pose, ghosh2021synthesis, petrovich2022temos}.
 It is the average L2 distance between the predicted and the GT pose keypoints across all frames and data samples.
 Since it compares absolute positions, it is sensitive to different body shapes and slight changes in timing or position of the performed movement.
-Therefore, we offer normalized \emph{DTW} (\emph{nDTW}), a new pose sequences distance measurement using a variant of Dynamic Time Warping (\emph{DTW}) \cite{kruskal1983overview} over pose keypoints trajectories.
-We validate its correctness using AUTSL \cite{sincan2020autsl}, a large-scale Turkish Sign Language dataset, showing that it measures pose sequences distance more accurately than existing measurements.
-We evaluate the results of our model using \emph{nDTW} in two ways: Distance ranks (\Cref{subsec:ranks}) and Leave-one-out (\Cref{subsec:leave_one_out}).
+Huang~\etal~\cite{huang2021towards} suggested \emph{DTW-MJE} (Dynamic Time Warping - Mean Joint Error), which measures the mean distance between pose keypoints after aligning them temporally using \emph{DTW} \cite{kruskal1983overview}.
+However, it is unclear from the original \emph{DTW-MJE} definition how to handle missing keypoints, hence we suggest a new distance function that considers missing keypoints and apply \emph{DTW-MJE} with our distance function over normalized keypoints.
+We mark this method by \emph{nDTW-MJE}.
+We validate the correctness of \emph{nDTW-MJE} by using AUTSL \cite{sincan2020autsl}, a large-scale Turkish Sign Language dataset, showing that it measures pose sequences distance more accurately than existing measurements.
+Then, we evaluate the results of our model using \emph{nDTW-MJE} in two ways: Distance ranks (\Cref{subsec:ranks}) and Leave-one-out (\Cref{subsec:leave_one_out}).
 We test the sequence length predictor using absolute difference between the real and predicted sequence length.
 The mean difference is 3.61, which usually means more resting pose frames in one of the poses.
-Finally, we provide qualitative results in \Cref{fig:results_example}.
+Finally, we provide qualitative results in \Cref{fig:results_example} and on the project page.